rnajena/sugar/docs/src/tutorial_seqs.rst

 6. We use the `~.BioBasket.find_orfs()` method to find open reading frames.
    The first 5 ORFs found are printed, a CDS is not one of them.
-   We could `~.FeatureList.sort` the ORFs by length, but we decided to `~.FeatureList.filter` all ORFs which are longer than 500 nucleotides.
+   We could `~.FeatureList.sort` the ORFs by length, but we decided to `~.FeatureList.select` all ORFs which are longer than 500 nucleotides.
    Again, we print the first 5 ORFs longer than 500 nucleotides which coincide with the CDS of the first 5 sequences.
 7. Finally, we translate the CDS of the sequences to proteins.
 Since the translation is an